 This study measures financial constraints using a dummy variable, which is caused by data limitations.
-However, the measurement of financial constraints using dummy variables was also carried out by several previous researchers, for example Altaf and Ahmad (2019), Altaf and Shah (2017), Banos-Caballero et al. (2014), and Belas et al. (2017).
+However, the measurement of financial constraints using dummy variables was also carried out by several previous researchers, for example (Altaf & Ahmad, 2019; Baños-caballero et al., 2014; Belas et al., 2017).
 However, we acknowledge that the dummy variable is a weak predictor, so it may not fully explain the role of financial constraints on the relationship between financial capital and the financial performance of SMEs.
-Therefore, future researchers are expected to be able to measure financial constraints using ratios or measurement scales other than dummy, so that they can explain explicitly.
-In addition, this study also explores the role of financial partners in the relationship, but the findings show that financial partners do not have a significant role in the relationship.
+Therefore, future researchers are expected to be able to measure financial constraints using ratios or measurement scales other than a dummy, so that they can explain explicitly.
+In addition, this study also explores the role of financial partners in the relationship.
 Therefore, future researchers are expected to re-test or develop other test models to further explore the role of financial partners in the relationship.